jackpostich/CargasCustomerFunctionButton/README.md

-# CargasCustomerFunctionButton
+# ChromeExtensionFunctionButton
-Adds a programmable button the the Cargas Energy Customer Accounts page.
+Adds a programmable button to any specified page.

-This code creates a Chrome Extension that adds functionality to the Cargas Energy website.
-Currently it adds one button to the Customer Accounts screen that will trigger a programmable webhook.
+This creates a function button to the top of any specified page.
+Current code calls fetch() to a webhook URL.

 Before compiling and deploying, you will need to edit fields in "index.js" WEB_URL_HERE for your webhook URL